OICR/softeng-blog/_posts/grant_guo/2018-04-19-kf-etl-pipeline-refactoring.md

 The functions defined in the companion object are also operators, serve like the static functions in the Java world, and they could be used as the starting point of a pipeline.

-Now let's investigate the operators a little bit deeper
+Now let's investigate the operators a little bit deeper.

 Each operator has its own semantics of how the ```Processor```(s) are executed, for exmaple:
 * ```map``` takes one ```Processor``` to convert the instance of ```T``` into ```A```
 * ```combine``` applies the two ```Processor```(s) to the instance of ```T``` respectively in parallel, and return a tuple of ```A1``` and ```A2```
 * ```merge``` applies the two ```Processor```(s) to the instance of ```T``` respectively in parallel.
 Instead of return a tuple, it applies another merge function to the tuple